athuu/elsap-autoComplete/README.md

 The dependencies for this module are jQuery and [devbridge/jQuery-Autocomplete](https://github.com/devbridge/jQuery-Autocomplete).
 To make it easy, it is possible to download the [elsap-autocomplete.all.min.js](elsap-autocomplete.all.min.js) - the minified version of the module with the [jQuery-Autocomplete](https://github.com/devbridge/jQuery-Autocomplete) file from [devbridge](https://github.com/devbridge).

 ## How it works
-The best way I found to transform the jQuery way into a more easy way for angular use was to make a directive that has as template a input text field and a div.
+The best way I found to transform the jQuery way into a more easy way for angular use was to make a directive that has as template an input text field and a div.
 The div is for the jQuery-Autocomplete use.

 ## Parameters
 These are the "parameters" that elsap-autoComplete accepts: